 See the message at the top of the page, which is one way you can stay in touch during these exceptional circumstances.

 Visitors are welcome at our Tuarangi facility in Ashburton and our Aged Care residents within Kaikoura Health, subject to the space available.
-All visitors must wear a medical mask.
+All visitors are recommended to wear a medical face mask.

 Visiting hours for services in Christchurch Women's Hospital maternity services are as follows:

 Visiting hours for our Community Maternity Units can be found here